dortania/OpenCore-Install-Guide/ktext.md

 # Firmware Drivers

-For the majority of systems, you only need 3 .efi drivers to get up and running:
+These are the drivers used for OpenCore, for the majority of systems you only need 3 .efi drivers to get up and running:

 * [ApfsDriverLoader.efi](https://github.com/acidanthera/AppleSupportPkg/releases)
    * Needed for seeing APFS volumes.